 Your Home: a business?

-We can often compare managing a home to managing a business.
-Those that run businesses have developed strategies and techniques that, if applied to a household, can help streamline and calm a busy home.
-There’s a lot that can be learned from having a business mindset for running your home.
+Home management is like running a business.
+And there’s a lot that can be learned from business managers!
 Here are 9 strategies from CEOs that you can adapt to help your house look and feel better.

 1. Take an objective look at your workload.

 CEOs regularly and frequently evaluate their tasks.
 They look at what they -and all those that report directly to them – are doing, and ask questions.